-If you die without proper planning, your estate will pass to your next of kin by what is known as “intestate succession.”
+If you die without proper estate planning, your estate will pass to your next of kin by what is known as “intestate succession.”
 Intestate succession is a set of default rules that dictates who will receive your estate if you fail to make these arrangements ahead of time.
 These rules, in a sense, are a default last will and testament prepared on your behalf by the State of Michigan.
 Unfortunately, however, these default rules do not always meet everyone’s needs and often result in unintended consequences.
-This is particularly true in second marriages where the rules of intestate succession can result in an accidental disinheritance of one’s children.
+This is particularly true in second marriages or blended families where the rules of intestate succession can result in an accidental disinheritance of one’s children.
 The avoidance of these sometimes harsh and undesirable outcomes is one of the many reasons people create an estate plan.

 The Spouse’s Share

 Married couples often assume that without planning, all of their estate will simply pass to their spouse, but this is not always the case.
 In Michigan, under the laws of intestacy, the share the surviving spouse will receive depends on whether you have living descendants (children, grandchildren, etc.) and whether you have a surviving parent.
 If you have neither a surviving parent nor descendants, then your spouse will receive your entire estate.